 Here are 3 of my favorite places to look for Brand Ambassador work:

-#1) FACEBOOK — Facebook is the simplest and most abundant source for finding Brand Ambassador gigs in your area.
+#1) FACEBOOK — In order to know how to make money as a brand ambassador, start here.
+Facebook is the simplest and most abundant source for finding Brand Ambassador gigs in your area.
 There are Ambassador Facebook groups for every major city and this is where staffing and event marketing agencies post their open jobs.
 There are literally dozens of postings every day and what’s great is you’ll get a Facebook notification every time there’s a new posting.

 To find these bountiful groups, type the following in the search bar: